 Want floor-to-ceiling windows?
 Expect higher heating and cooling costs.
 Many people overlook items that seem wonderful but are costly in the long run.
-A few examples are skylights, sliding glass doors, and windows that face the wrong direction.
+Examples are skylights, sliding glass doors, and windows facing the wrong direction.

-The Fix: Ask your floor plan designer for ways you can get the desired effects without shelling out a lot each month in hidden utility and other costs.
-If you want a brighter interior that a large skylight will provide, for example, you could put in a solar tube or two instead.
-Solar tubes funnel light into the interior of a home but don’t have the disadvantage of a large surface area of glass through which heat and cooling dollars will escape.
+The Fix: Ask your floor plan designer for ways to get the desired effects without shelling out a lot each month in hidden utility and other costs.
+For example, if you want a brighter interior that a large skylight will provide, you could put in a solar tube or two instead.
+Solar tubes funnel light into the interior of a home but don’t have the disadvantage of a large glass surface area through which heat and cooling dollars will escape.

 Who wouldnt love the wall of windows in this 3-bedroom, 2.5-bath Contemporary style vacation home?
-But is it essential, and are you willing to pay the utility costs you are sure to incur with all of that glass?
-Now, it may make sense if the windows have a southern exposure, as you can benefit from the heat gain in winter.
+But is it essential, and are you willing to pay the utility costs you will incur with all of that glass?
+It may make sense if the windows have a southern exposure, as you can benefit from the heat gain in winter.
 But absent that, you may be just well off with only the single row of lower windows for a still-acceptable view and walking out on the large wrap-around deck when you want the full effect of a spectacular view (Plan #132-1313).
-It pays to scrutinize floor plans from all angles to be sure youre not going to be blindsided.
+It pays to scrutinize floor plans from all angles to be sure you're not going to be blindsided.

 5. Failing to Consider Room Placement

 Bedroom and bathroom placement are essential in a house.
-Although it may look great on paper to have bathrooms sprinkled throughout regularly traveled areas, do you really want that half bath so close to the kitchen?
+Although having bathrooms sprinkled throughout regularly traveled areas may look great on paper, do you really want that half bath so close to the kitchen?
 Consider the bedrooms as well.
-Is there a busy street youd like to avoid exposing bedrooms to?
+Is there a busy street you'd like to avoid exposing bedrooms to?